What happens during processing?

 Before the building consent can be granted, the Building Officer must be satisfied on reasonable grounds that the provisions of the building code would be met if the building work were properly completed in accordance with the plans and specifications that accompanied the application.

 Your application is assessed for compliance with the Building Code and the Building Act.
 The Council has 20 working days to complete this assessment.
 The clock only pauses if some aspect of the plans and specifications fails to prove compliance and further information is sought from the applicant (or designer).
-The clock starts again when the officer is satisfied that they have been provided with the information requested.
+The clock starts again when the officer is satisfied that they have been provided with the all information requested.
 At the same time as the documents are being assessed, the council checks for any issues with respect to:

 If your project involves certain criteria the Council may also send a copy of your documentation to specialist consultants for review or peer review, e.g. a structural engineer, a fire engineer or Fire and Emergency New Zealand (s46, 47, B. Act 2004).
 During a Fire and Emergency New Zealand assessment, the processing clock continues and they have 10 working days to provide a memorandum concerning fire escapes and access for firefighting.